RetroPie/RetroPie-Docs/docs/FAQ.md

 > I managed to figure out a fix so the controls work in Super Mario All-Stars and also doesn't break other games (Mario Kart, Super Bomberman etc).
 This problem has been bugging me for ages and I had to figure out a way to play this game for nostalgia sake.
 This fix will unfortunately mean player two controls wont work for other games (but I play alone anyway and this is for people with one controller).
 Simply post this in your blank retroarch.cfg in the snes folder.
 P.S Remember to change the button numbers/axis for you own controller.

-### How do I extend the available space when upgrading to a larger SD card
+### How do I extend the available space when upgrading to a larger SD card?

 1. Navigate to the command line interface by either hitting F4 in EmulationStation or using the main menu to exit
 1. Type in the following command: `sudo raspi-config`